 - Problems arising from the implementation of a clothes dryer are more numerous than its benefits.
 Dryer lint and chemicals from dryer sheets, clothing dyes, and detergents also decrease indoor-air quality creating an unhealthy environment in the home.
 Powered clothes dryers charge your clothes with static electricity by rubbing clothes together repeatedly so if you avoid this process, you'll avoid the static.
 Keep in mind that all electrical appliances transmit RF Frequencies which interfere with your bodies own natural electrical frequencies so any reduction in exposure is extremely beneficial.

 - Hang drying dramatically reduces your carbon footprint and is a uniquely simple way to be self sufficient.
 It’s important to support ways of living that embrace and empower the planet, the people, and the environment so we do not destroy the very things that keep us alive.
 Doing laundry should be enjoyable, fun and provide a sense of caring responsibility.
 Caring for your clothing is an act that promotes healthy skin, your bodies largest organ.
-Get your daily dose of sunlight (vitamin D), fresh air, and some exercise that may help increase your range of motion.
+Get your daily dose of natural sunlight (vitamin D), fresh air, and some exercise that may help increase your range of motion for just a few of the many health benefits.
 Many people have found hanging their clothes to dry in the sunny breeze as therapeutic and a great way to clear your mind and gain focus.
 It truly is one of the best parts of homemaking!